 The flu virus is spread by people who are ill through airborne droplets emitted by coughing and sneezing.
-You may contract influenza by touching objects contaminated with the flu virus.
+You also may contract influenza by touching objects contaminated with the flu virus.

 According to the CDC, most healthy adults may be able to infect others beginning one day before symptoms develop and up to five days after becoming sick.
-While it is a serious viral disease, it is also a preventable one.
+While it is a serious viral disease, it also is a preventable one.
 The best method of prevention is to receive your influenza vaccination every year.

 Influenza, more commonly referred to as the flu, is a serious, infectious, viral respiratory disease that claims the lives of approximately 23,000 people a year.
 The following information is included in this section:

 Who should get the Flu Vaccine?

 In February 2010, vaccine experts voted to recommend that everyone 6 months of age and older should be vaccinated against the flu.
 While vaccination against the flu is recommended for everyone, it is especially important for certain people to be vaccinated because they are at high risk of having serious flu-related complications or because they live with or care for people at high risk for developing flu-related complications.
 This includes:

 - Children younger than 5 years, but especially children younger than 2 years

 - People of any age with certain chronic medical conditions